 Named after the fifth category of food taste — and the Japanese word for "deliciousness" — Umami is located on the third floor of a Lawrenceville building on 28th Street.
 Umami is an izakaya, or Japanese Pub, dedicated to umami flavors, which are the rich and salty tastes of foods like cheese and cooked meat.

 Umami’s menu offers nigiri (raw fish over pressed rice), sashimi (thin pieces of raw fish/meat) and sushi hand rolls.
 Top off your late lunch/dinner with some fried ice cream or shredded chocolate cake for dessert.

 While the sushi bar closes at 10 p.m. during the week, Umami serves drinks until as late as 2 a.m.
 In addition to their house and cold sake, this place offers fun cocktails, beer, and wine to go with your meal.
-Make a reservation for this fun sushi joint today!
+Make a reservation for this trendy sushi joint today!

 Visit either of the two Nakama locations (in South Side or Wexford), or order it to your door via Uber Eats or Postmates.
 Nakama is a classic Japanese steakhouse and sushi bar in Pittsburgh.
 Their lengthy sushi menu can satisfy any craving, and get in the Yinzer spirit with a signature roll, such as the South Side, Pittsburgh Penguins, or Steelers rolls.

 Nakama has hibachi as well — the perfect fun outing for a birthday or similar celebration.
 It's even entertaining for kids!
 Try one of their signature martinis to pair with your meal, or a specialty drink in a souvenir ceramic mug.

 The @nakamafoodtruck is perfect for parties or corporate functions, bringing with it Nakama’s seasonal sushi rolls, egg rolls, and hibachi options.